chtrembl/azure-cloud/petstore/16-build-bicep-iac-template-configure-devops-pipeline-self-service-deployment-azure-infrastructure/README.md

 First you need to ensure that you have a Service Connection to Azure Resource Manager to be able to successfully provision infrastructure, in this case an Azure Cosmos DB.

-Head to Service Connections and create a new Service Connection, one to your Azure subscription, as seen below.
-For reference I called mine "Azure"
+Head to Service Connections and create a new Service Connection, specify your Azure subscription, and give it a name.
+For reference I called mine "Azure", as seen below:

 ![](images/3.png)